chpc-tech-eval/scc/README.md

 ## Overview

 Welcome the **Center for High Performance Computing (CHPC)'s Student Cluster Competition (SCC)** - Team Selection Round.
-This round requires each team to build a **prototype compute cluster** in the ACE Lab's **virtual compute cloud** (described below).
+This round requires each team to build a **prototype multi-node compute cluster** within the National Integrated Cyber Infrastructure Systems (NICIS) **virtual compute cloud** (described below).

 The goal of this tutorial is to introduce you to the competition platform and familiarise you with some Linux and systems administration concepts.

-<u>Please note the following concepts:</u>

-- **[Cloud computing](https://en.wikipedia.org/wiki/Cloud_computing)** is the **on-demand** delivery of **I.T. services** by a first-party (you) or third-party (external) provider over a network, possibly including the **internet**.
-This can allow you to access computing or other I.T. services wherever you are and at your convenience.
-- **[Infrastructure as a Service (IaaS)](https://en.wikipedia.org/wiki/Infrastructure_as_a_service)** is where physical or virtual hardware is presented to a user, but the user is not exposed to the underlying technology.
-In other words, this competition provides you with an IaaS experience by giving you a set of virtual machines that you can use for the competition.
-You cannot control the cloud environment that the virtual machines are provided on.
-- **Instances ([virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) or 'VMs')** are software copies of virtual computers that are hosted within a physical computer (the **['host'](https://en.wikipedia.org/wiki/Host_(network))**).
-The host provides access to one or more virtual computers at the same time.
-This competition provides you with a fixed set of virtual resources, that you will use to initialize a set a set of virtual machines instances based on your choice _or flavor_ of **[Linux Operating System Distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions)**.
+This competition provides you with a fixed set of virtual resources, that you will use to initialize a set a set of virtual machines instances based on your choice _or flavor_ of **[Linux Operating System Distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions)

 ### Structure of the Tutorials